-- Conservation groups that preserve, restore and improve wildlife and its habitat may be eligible for licensing. - The treatment of injured or damaged domesticated or wild animals, birds, insects or plants by volunteers provides a community service or public benefit and is eligible for licensing. - The treatment, support, breeding or promotion of animals, birds, insects or plants for commercial profit does not provide a community benefit and is not eligible for licensing. - The support of a particular breed or species of animal for hobby, recreational, social or commercial purposes is considered self-interest and is not eligible. - 5.
-Conservation groups that conduct lobbying activities or advocate change to public policy are not considered charitable for licensing purposes. - 6.
-Conservation groups affiliated with commercial activity such as the trapping or camping industry are not considered charitable for licensing purposes.
+- 1. Conservation groups that preserve, restore and improve wildlife and its habitat may be eligible for licensing. - The treatment of injured or damaged domesticated or wild animals, birds, insects or plants by volunteers provides a community service or public benefit and is eligible for licensing. - 3.
+The treatment, support, breeding or promotion of animals, birds, insects or plants for commercial profit does not provide a community benefit and is not eligible for licensing. - 4.
+The support of a particular breed or species of animal for hobby, recreational, social or commercial purposes is considered self-interest and is not eligible. - 5.
+Conservation groups that conduct lobbying activities or advocate change to public policy are not considered charitable for licensing purposes. - Conservation groups affiliated with commercial activity such as the trapping or camping industry are not considered charitable for licensing purposes.

-- The Regulatory Division shall examine the group's application and supporting documents to ensure compliance with above policy, above standards, the policy and standards of Section 2.1 - Basic Eligibility, terms and conditions of licence and Board policies. - 2.
-The Regulatory Division shall ensure the group's programs and services provide a community benefit and do not include lobbying activities with
+The Regulatory Division must examine the group's application and supporting documents to ensure compliance with above policy, above standards, the policy and standards of Section 2.1 - Basic Eligibility, terms and conditions of licence and Board policies.